On Comparing Fair Classifiers under Data Bias: Related Work

 Parallel to our work, a recent preprint by Akpinar et al. \cite{akpinar2022sandbox} proposes a simulation toolbox based on the under-representation setting from Blum \& Stangl \cite{blum2019recovering} to stress test four different fairness interventions with user-controlled synthetic data and data biases.
 On the other hand, our work uses the under-representation framework from Blum \& Stangl \cite{blum2019recovering} to extensively examine the stability of different types of fair classifiers on various synthetic and real-world datasets.
 While Akpinar et al. \cite{akpinar2022sandbox} focus on proposing a simulation framework to extensively test all findings of Blum \& Stangl \cite{blum2019recovering}, we focus on using the under-representation framework to highlight the differences in performance between various fair classifiers and theoretically investigating the stability of one of the fair classifiers.

-We compare various fair classifiers in the presence of under-representation and label bias.
-Our work complements the surveys in fair machine learning that compare different methods either conceptually \cite{zliobaite2015survey, mehrabi2021survey, pessach2022review, feng2022fair} or empirically, on important aspects like the choice of data processing, splits, data errors, and data pre-processing choices \cite{friedler2019comparative, biswas2021ensuring, qian2021my, islam2022through}.
-We elaborate on these works in Appendix \ref{appendix:detailed_related_work_compare}.
+We compare various fair classifiers in the presence of under-representation and label bias, which complements some expository surveys in fair machine learning \cite{zliobaite2015survey, mehrabi2021survey, pessach2022review, feng2022fair} and some benchmarking on important aspects like the choice of data processing, splits, data errors, and data pre-processing choices \cite{friedler2019comparative, biswas2021ensuring, qian2021my, islam2022through}.
+We elaborate on these works in the Appendix \ref{appndx:related_work_compare}.